Power-of-$d$ Choices Load Balancing in the Sub-Halfin Whitt Regime: Introduction

 \textbf{Infinite Asymptotic Delay:} Now, we consider the case when $d$ is Poly-Log$(n)$ but is at least $\Omega\left(\log (n)^3\right)$.
 Note that, Poly-Log$(n)$ is smaller than $d = (n^{\gamma} \log n)^{1/m}$ for any $m \in \bbZ_+$.
 We show that all the queue lengths are $\Theta(\log n/\log d)$ with high probability.
 This implies that the asymptotic queue lengths are infinite.
 Similar to the finite delay case, we characterize the fraction of queue lengths smaller or larger than $m$ for the pre-limit system.
 Note that, such a behavior is qualitatively similar to that of JSQ in the super slowdown regime.
 However, there is again a fundamental difference in behavior because while we show that the queue lengths concentrate around $\Theta(\log n/\log d)$ for Power-of-$d$, JSQ in the super slowdown regime has a large support.
 Extending the result to the case when $d < \log (n)^3$ is an open future research direction.

-\textbf{Methodological Contribution:} In contrast to the prior work on load balancing that is based on fluid and diffusion limits (e.g. see: \cite{eschenfeldt_halfin_whitt, banerjee_halfin_whitt}), Stein's method (e.g. see: \cite{sub_halfin_whitt_lei, lei_power_of_2_sub_halfin_whitt}), transform method (e.g. see: \cite{hurtado_ht_jsq_transform}), and a combination of iterative SSC and Stein's method \cite{lei_coxian_2_sub_halfin_whitt, lei_coxian_k_sub_halfin_whitt}, our approach uses iterative SSC alone without the use of Stein's method.
-We first obtain a crude bound on the possible values of the queue lengths, i.e., a weak state space collapse.
+\textbf{Methodological Contribution:} In contrast to the prior work on load balancing that is based on fluid and diffusion limits (e.g., see: \cite{eschenfeldt_halfin_whitt, banerjee_halfin_whitt}), Stein's method (e.g. see: \cite{sub_halfin_whitt_lei, lei_power_of_2_sub_halfin_whitt}), transform method (e.g. see: \cite{hurtado_ht_jsq_transform}), and a combination of iterative SSC and Stein's method \cite{lei_coxian_2_sub_halfin_whitt, lei_coxian_k_sub_halfin_whitt}, our approach uses iterative SSC alone without the use of Stein's method.
+We first obtain a crude bound on the possible values of the queue lengths, i.e. a weak state space collapse.
 We then iteratively bootstrap from this weak SSC to obtain more and more refined SSC.
 This iterative refinement is inductively repeated ($m$ times) until a tight characterization of the steady-state queue lengths as described above is obtained.
-Each step of the refinement is achieved by Lyapunov drift based arguments.
-Iterative SSC was first developed in \cite{lei_coxian_2_sub_halfin_whitt, lei_coxian_k_sub_halfin_whitt} and our proof adopts this approach.
-A key difference is that iterative SSC is used as a stepping stone towards the use of Stein's method in \cite{lei_coxian_2_sub_halfin_whitt, lei_coxian_k_sub_halfin_whitt} to study the case of $m=1$ with Coxian service times.
-In contrast, we obtain our results without the use of Stein's method, by simply applying the iterative SSC enough times, and by carefully designing the regions of all these incremental SSC.
+Lyapunov drift-based arguments achieve each step of the refinement.

+Iterative SSC was used as an intermediate step in characterizing the limiting distribution of queue lengths in \cite{lei_coxian_2_sub_halfin_whitt, lei_coxian_k_sub_halfin_whitt} to study the case of $m=1$ with Coxian service times.
+Using their SSC methodology directly in our setting does not suffice as it results in only a crude bound (see Section \ref{sec: special_case_upper_bound} for detailed discussion), so further refinement is required to obtain tight queue length bounds.
+The novelty of our approach lies in independently constructing a sequence of Lyapunov functions which allows us to obtain tight queue length bounds simply by applying iterative SSC enough times.
+The main takeaway of our methodology is that iterative SSC is a powerful tool to analyze queueing systems in mean field types of regimes, i.e., the queueing system concentrates around the fixed point of the corresponding deterministic, dynamical system.